spyder-ide/spyder-docs/doc/panes/editor.rst

 Code completion
 ~~~~~~~~~~~~~~~

-Automatic code completion as you type is enabled by default in the Editor, and can also be triggered manually with :kbd:`Ctrl-Space`/:kbd:`Cmd-Space`, showing you help, possible completions, and available code snippets.
+Automatic code completion as you type is enabled by default in the Editor, and can also be triggered manually with :kbd:`Ctrl-Space`/:kbd:`Cmd-Space`, showing you possible completions (with pop-up help for each) and available code snippets.
 For example, typing ``cla`` will display the keyword ``class``, the decorator ``classmethod`` and two built-in snippets with class templates.
 Select the desired completion with the arrow keys and :kbd:`Enter`, or by double clicking.